|MapGazer – Getting started|

 The MapGazer package includes the Globe map and also a small but more detailed sample map together with a corresponding geological map and also elevation data.
 To get more maps there are more sample maps on the MapGazer website, or you can download maps from online map servers.
 For the sample maps and some suggestions for download tools, please see Getting maps.

-Working with marks (tracks, routes, waypoints, and areas)
+Working with marks (tracks, routes, waypoints, images, areas, and scales)

 Marks are extra information that can be drawn on a map; they are often created by a GPS (Global Positioning System) device or smartphone application.
 All marks can be loaded from or saved to GPX (Global Positions eXchange format) files.
 The types of marks are: